Italian invasion of Egypt: Subsequent operations

 On 17 September, the Mediterranean Fleet began to harass Italian communications and Benghazi harbour was mined.
 A destroyer and two merchant ships were sunk by torpedo and a destroyer hit a mine at Benghazi and sank.
 RAF Blenheims destroyed three aircraft on the ground at Benina.
-The road on the escarpment near Sollum was bombarded by a navy gunboat and targets near Sidi Barrani by two destroyers, from which fires and explosions were seen.
+The road on the escarpment near Sollum was bombarded by a navy gunboat and targets near Sidi Barrani by two destroyers; fires and explosions were seen.
 Captured Italians spoke of damage, casualties and a loss of morale.
 An attempt to bombard Bardia by the cruiser and two destroyers was thwarted by Italian torpedo bombers, which put Kent out of action with a hit on the stern.
 Bombardments continued during the lull, which led to camps and depots being moved inland.
-Small British columns on land were set up to work with armoured car patrols, moving close to the Italian camps, gleaning information and dominating the vicinity.
+Small British columns on land were set up to work with armoured car patrols, moving close to the Italian camps, gleaning information and dominating their himterland.